dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/LAYER_INTEGRATION_GUIDE.md

 ## 📖 Overview

-SecureCleanApiWaf implements **Clean Architecture with Domain-Driven Design (DDD)** in a single-project structure.
+CleanArchitecture.ApiTemplate implements **Clean Architecture with Domain-Driven Design (DDD)** in a single-project structure.
 This guide explains:

 - **HOW** layers integrate with each other
 - **WHY** specific integration patterns are used